 Following these innovative examples, you can create a more useful and effective CHIP that clearly communicates your strategies to the public.

-You can keep track of your community-level and performance-level strategies using a performance management software like Clear Impact Scorecard.
+You can keep track of your community-level and performance-level strategies using a performance management software.
 Using an online dashboard will allow you to make real-time updates and share data more easily to ensure everyone stays on track and is communicating effectively.